Late Pleistocene: Last Ice Age

-The proposed beginning of the Late Pleistocene is the end of the Penultimate Glacial Period (PGP) 126 ka when the Riß glaciation (Alpine) was being succeeded by the Eemian (Riß-Würm) interglacial period.
+The proposed beginning of the late Pleistocene is the end of the Penultimate Glacial Period (PGP) 126 ka when the Riß glaciation (Alpine) was being succeeded by the Eemian (Riß-Würm) interglacial period.
 The Riß-Würm ended 115 ka with the onset of the Last Glacial Period (LGP) which is known in Europe as the Würm (Alpine) or Devensian (Great Britain) or Weichselian glaciation (northern Europe); these are broadly equated with the Wisconsin glaciation (North America), though technically that began much later.

 The Last Glacial Maximum was reached during the later millennia of the Würm/Weichselian, estimated between 26 ka and 19 ka when deglaciation began in the Northern Hemisphere.
 The Würm/Weichselian endured until 16 ka with Northern Europe, including most of Great Britain, covered by an ice sheet.
 The glaciers reached the Great Lakes in North America.
 Sea levels fell and two land bridges were temporarily in existence that had significance for human migration: Doggerland, which connected Great Britain to mainland Europe; and the Bering land bridge which joined Alaska to Siberia.

-The Last Ice Age was followed by the Late Glacial Interstadial, a period of global warming to 12.9 ka, and the Younger Dryas, a return to glacial conditions until 11.7 ka.
-Palaeoclimatology holds that there was a sequence of stadials and interstadials from about 16 ka until the end of the Pleistocene.
+The last Ice Age was followed by the Late Glacial Interstadial, a period of global warming to 12.9 ka, and the Younger Dryas, a return to glacial conditions until 11.7 ka.
+Paleoclimatology holds that there was a sequence of stadials and interstadials from about 16 ka until the end of the Pleistocene.
 These were the Oldest Dryas (stadial), the Bølling oscillation (interstadial), the Older Dryas (stadial), the Allerød oscillation (interstadial) and finally the Younger Dryas.

 The end of the Younger Dryas marks the boundary between the Pleistocene and Holocene Epochs.
-Man in all parts of the world was still culturally and technologically in the Palaeolithic (Old Stone) Age.
+Hominids in all parts of the world were still culturally and technologically in the Palaeolithic (Old Stone) Age.
 Tools and weapons were basic stone or wooden implements.
 Nomadic tribes followed moving herds.
 Non-nomadics acquired their food by gathering and hunting.